Causes When a Saddle Slides Backward

 The saddle is the problem

 If the cause is only a saddle that is too wide, then this is easy to remedy.
-In most cases it is filling up with wool from the saddle in the front enough to solve the problem.
+In most cases it is flocking with wool from the saddle in the front enough to solve the problem.

 If the saddle does not offer space to realize enough lift with padding, a for raising path† I often use a Prolite tri path with different compartments.
 When the front compartment is raised with an extra padding, the saddle gets more lift.